seco/ArduinoGPS/README.md

 - Import destinations from GPX files (SD card)
 - Store settings on SD card
 - Determine timezone based on location (now fixed +hours in code (buggy))
+- Possible upgrade the screen to a bigger one, with better resolution
+- Design 3d printable case
+- ...

 Pins in use:
 - A0 - Joystick X-axis